Nikon D3300 review

-The Nikon D3300 is the company's latest entry-level digital SLR.
-Such cameras are a great option for people who care more about image quality than having all the latest features.
-If you can live without Wi-Fi and an articulated screen and don't need the most sophisticated autofocus system, you can spend the difference on a lens upgrade and take much better pictures as a result.
+The Nikon D3300 is well over two years old now, but is still going strong.
+Cameras like this are a fantastic option for those who care a bit more about image quality over having all the latest features.
+If you're the kind of person who can live without Wi-Fi and a screen that can be repositioned and don't really need the most advanced autofocus system, you'll be spending a bit less here, money you can spend the difference on a lens upgrade and should be able to take some better pictures as a result.

 Price, rating and specs based on the 18-55mm VR II kit

-However, these entry-level SLRs must still provide enough features to get by with and a sensor that delivers the goods.
-Previous models haven't always passed these tests.
-The Canon EOS 1200D left us a little disappointed with its relatively high noise levels, so the D3300 has a golden opportunity to chalk up a clear victory.
+The thing is, these entry-level SLRs still have to provide enough features to justify the price and get you'll need to get along with it successfully, especially with a sensor that delivers the goods too.
+It's worth pointing out at this stage that former models haven't always passed these tests necessarily.
+The Canon EOS 1200D left us a little bit disappointed two years ago, even despite the somewhat entry-level price, with its surprisingly high noise levels.
+The D3300 definitely has a golden opportunity here to chalk up a clear victory.

-It's off to a good start with a redesigned kit lens that collapses down to a relatively slender 68mm when not in use.
-That still amounts to 133mm from viewfinder to lens cap when in transit – better than the EOS 1200D's 145mm or the Nikon D3200 at 155mm but hardly a game changer.
-Together, the camera and kit lens have lost just over 100g compared to the D3200, and now weigh a combined 663g.
-These are welcome changes but you'll still need a bag rather than a pocket to transport it.
+It's off to a good start here with a nice redesigned kit lens that collapses down to a spectacularly slender 68mm when it's not in use.
+It still amounts to 133mm from viewfinder to lens cap when in transit, which is miles better than the EOS 1200D's 145mm or the Nikon D3200 at 155mm but it's still hardly a game changer.
+Altogether, the camera and the kit lens have lost slightly over 100g compared to the D3200, and now weigh a combined 663g.
+These are welcome changes, but you'll still need to carry it around in a bag rather than your pocket.

-Otherwise, the D3200 and D3300 are tricky to tell apart, both on paper and in the flesh.
-The plastic body is smoother and shinier, and a choice of black, grey or red colours will tickle some people's fancy.
-The navigation pad is a little lower than before, giving slightly more room for the right thumb to rest on the back of the camera.
-The drive mode and delete buttons have shuffled around to make room, but that's about it for cosmetic changes.
-We've got no complaints regarding ergonomics, though.
-It fits snugly in two hands and all the buttons are easy to reach.
-The viewfinder is a little larger than the Canon EOS 1200D's, too.
+On the other hand, both the D3200 and D3300 are quite tricky to tell apart, both in person and the raw specs.
+The plastic body is much smoother and shinier here, with a nice choice of black, grey or red colours that will surely tickle some people's fancy.
+The tactile navigation pad is a little lower than before, which gives you just a little bit more room for the right thumb to rest itself on the back of the camera.
+Both the drive mode and delete buttons have shuffled around to make a bit more room, but that's about all in terms of cosmetic changes.
+We haven't really got any complaints in terms of ergonomics, as it fits nice and snug in two hands, while all the buttons are very easy to reach.
+The viewfinder itself is slightly larger than the Canon EOS 1200D's, too.

-There aren't a huge number of buttons and dials, though.
-As with its predecessors, the D3300 keeps labelled, single-function buttons to a minimum, instead relying on the quick-access and main menus for operation.
-There's some sense to this, as less experienced users may be put off by lots of cryptically labelled buttons, and prefer more informative on-screen labels.
-However, we're not convinced that they will learn much from a thumbnail showing a night cityscape for ISO 800 and a piano recital for ISO 1600.
-The scarcity of single-function buttons makes it impossible to adjust various settings while using the viewfinder.
-Meanwhile, calibrating the manual white balance and toggling the Auto ISO feature on and off are ridiculously convoluted, with the controls buried three layers deep in the sprawling main menu.
-Another annoying quirk is that the self-timer function switches itself off after each shot.
+There aren't a huge number of buttons and dials to be found, though.
+As was the case with its predecessors, the D3300 keeps any labelled, single-function buttons to a minimum, otherwise relying on the quick-access and main menus for the main bulk of use.
+There's a little bit of sense to this, however, especially as less experienced users may be put off by an over-abundance of often ambiguously labelled buttons, and prefer more informative on-screen labels.
+The thing is, we're not all that convinced that they will learn a whole lot from a thumbnail showing a night cityscape for ISO 800 and a piano recital for ISO 1600.
+The lack of these single-function buttons makes it near impossible to adjust various settings while using the viewfinder.
+Likewise, calibrating the manual white balance and toggling the Auto ISO feature on and off are far too convoluted, with the controls buried well into three layers deep in the camera's main menu.
+Something else that was far too annoying is that the self-timer function switches itself off after each shot.

-It's frustrating because these issues could easily be avoided with minor firmware changes, and yet they persist through numerous generations.
-Ultimately, though, the D3300 is a pleasant enough camera to use, particularly for those who mostly stick to automatic settings.
-It's easy to move the autofocus point via the navigation pad, and exposure-related settings are close to hand via the command dial and exposure compensation button.
-Guide Mode attempts to demystify various photographic techniques via a mixture of scene presets and practical tips, but the two sit awkwardly alongside each other.
+These problems are frustrating as the numerous issues could quite easily be avoided with just a few minor firmware changes, and yet the problems still persist through the generations.
+In the end, though, the D3300 is a pleasant enough camera to use, especially for those who largely just stick to automatic settings.
+It's nice and easy to move the autofocus point via the navigation pad, while the exposure-related settings are very close to hand via the command dial and exposure compensation button.
+The handy Guide Mode attempts to demystify various photographic techniques via a mixture of scene presets and practical tips, but the two sadly sit awkwardly alongside each other.
 We recommend starting in Program mode and learning features as you feel the need.

 Nikon D3300 Performance and video mode

-Cameras' processors don't usually get much attention, but an upgrade to Nikon's latest Expeed 4 chip really pays off here.
+Cameras' processors don't usually get all that much attention, but an upgrade to Nikon's latest Expeed 4 chip really pays off here and is worth a discussion.
 Continuous shooting is up from 4fps to 5fps, putting it significantly ahead of the EOS 1200D's 3fps.
-Whereas the D3200 slowed to 1.6fps after 20 JPEGs, the D3300 continued at 3.3fps.
-There was far less of a toll on performance when we enabled Auto Distortion Control to correct for lens distortion.
-Raw performance showed big gains, too, slowing to a still-usable 1.7fps after an initial burst of six frames at 5fps.
+While the D3200 slowed to a sluggish 1.6fps after 20 JPEGs, the D3300 continued at 3.3fps.
+There was considerably less of a toll on overall performance when we enabled the Auto Distortion Control to correct for lens distortion.
+The overall raw performance showed big gains, too, slowing to a still-usable 1.7fps after an initial burst of six frames at 5fps.

-The faster processor also means that 1080p videos are now captured at frame rates from 24fps all the way up to 60fps.
-There isn't a huge benefit to shooting at frame rates faster than 30fps as online hosting services and optical disc formats don't support them.
-Still, it's great to be able to slow footage down in editing software for slow-motion effects.
-The downside is that the maximum clip length for 50fps and 60fps is just 10 minutes.
-It's best to stick to the 24, 25 and 30fps frame rates in most instances, where clips run for 20 minutes.
+The faster processor found inside also means that 1080p videos are captured at frame rates ranging from 24fps all the way up to 60fps.
+There isn't a huge benefit to shooting at frame rates faster than 30fps as online hosting services and optical disc formats have only just started to support them.
+Otherwise, it's great to be able to slow footage down in editing software for slow-motion effects, which can make for some very interesting videos.
+There is a downside to this, though, in that the maximum clip length for 50fps and 60fps is only 10 minutes.
+It's often best to stick to the 24, 25 and 30fps frame rates in most instances, where clips run for 20 minutes.

-Video picture quality is among the best we've seen.
+Back in 2014, video picture quality was among one of the best we've seen and it still holds up well today.
 Colours exhibited the same flattering tones as in JPEGs.
-Details were sharper and noise levels were lower than from the EOS 1200D, and not far off the high standards of the Panasonic Lumix G range.
-Unlike the 1200D, there's an option for full-time autofocus while recording.
-It's not the most responsive video autofocus system and enabling it peppers the soundtrack with whirring noises from the lens motor, but it's good enough for casual use.
+Details were much sharper and noise levels were considerably lower than from the EOS 1200D for instance, and not all that far off the high standards of the Panasonic Lumix G range.
+Unlike the 1200D, there's an option for full-time autofocus while recording too.
+While it's not exactly the most responsive video autofocus system we've seen, and enabling it bombards the audio with whirring noises from the lens motor, it's still good enough for casual use.
 A 3.5mm microphone input lets you bypass the internal mono microphone for a more strategically placed stereo mic.